About Robert Alleyne

 I am a signatory to the Registration Council for Dog Training and Behaviour Practitioners (RCDTBP), and I have lectured on canine behaviour on many occasions for different groups and organisations, both nationally and internationally.

-I am a Member of the Kennel Club.
+I am a member of the Canine and Feline Behaviour Association (CFBA).

 I have talked on many radio programmes on the subject of dogs.
 I have also appeared on numerous television programmes talking on dogs and other animals.
 I was the behavioural trainer on the hugely successful BBC3 show Dog Borstal for all four series.
-I have also appeared on the BBC News, This Morning, Good Morning Britain and London Tonight, covering a variety of dog related subjects.
+I have also appeared on the BBC News, This Morning, Good Morning Britain and London Tonight, Sky News, and GB News, covering a variety of dog related subjects.
 I have written articles for most of the major national dog related magazines, such as Our dogs, Dogs Today, and Your Dog.

 I have acted as an expert witness in court cases, both as a canine behavioural/trainer and as an animal welfare officer for the London Borough of Lewisham.